jeremiah-c-leary/vhdl-style-guide/README.md

 The program will be designed around rules.
 The rules will be atomic so they can be added or removed easily.

-### Configuration

-My plan is to use a JSON file to configure the program.
-You will be able to turn off rules and configure rules through the file.

 ## Installation

 After downloading the source, issue the following command: